fsdias/fsdias.github.io/_posts/2020-11-20-ecological_condition.md

 ---
 **Motivation**

-Over the next few weeks/months, I will be revisiting my published papers and repeating the statistical analysis with Bayesian methods.
-I'm still learning Bayesian statistics so do not assume everything I do is correct.
-If you find any errors, please let me know.
+As a learning exercise, I will be revisiting some of my papers and repeating the statistical analysis with Bayesian methods.
+I'm still learning Bayesian statistics so do not assume that what I do is correct.
+If you do find any errors, please let me know.

 I'm going to start with the following paper.
 You can get the data for this analysis [here](https://github.com/fsdias/blog_data/tree/main/ecol_cond).